-How To Get Over Someone You Built Up In Your Head
+How To Get Over Someone You Put On A Super High Pedestal In Your Head

 When you put someone on an impossibly high pedestal, they often have a lot farther to fall.
 Part of figuring out how to get over someone you built up in your head is taking the lessons you learned from the relationship, and not repeating the same pattern.
 From here, understand that loving someone means that you have to get to the point of really, truly knowing them.
 And if you're not able to get to that point within your relationship, it means you weren't supposed to.

 If you build someone up in your head so much that you are shocked by who they turn out to be, then it's a sign that you never really liked them in the first place.
 You liked the idea of them, which might have been unfair to them or to the relationship as a whole.
 But don't beat yourself up.
 Liking the idea of someone means that you have an idea of the kind of person you want to end up with.
 When you are trying to find out how to get over someone who has fallen off of their pedestal, focus less on how the relationship failed you and more on where it came from and what it told you about what you want.